puniverse/capsule-desktop/README.md

-# `capsule-desktop`
+# Capsule Desktop

-This **wrapper-only** [Caplet](https://github.com/puniverse/capsule#what-are-caplets) will build native desktop wrappers based on [launch4j](http://launch4j.sourceforge.net/) for the capsule passed on the command line and will then run the native binary for the current platform (if found).
+This **wrapper-only** [Caplet](https://github.com/puniverse/capsule#what-are-caplets) will build native desktop wrappers based on [launch4j](http://launch4j.sourceforge.net/) for the [capsule](https://github.com/puniverse/capsule) passed on the command line and will then run the native binary for the current platform (if found).
-It can be run both against plain capsules and "fat" [Maven-based](https://github.com/puniverse/capsule-desktop) capsules.

 ## Usage